 This issue is a double-edged sword, however.
 As an employer, you’ll also have to learn how to trust your employees when they’re not in the office.

-Employer’s guide on how to manage remote workers
+Employer’s guide on how to succeed in managing remote workers

 Now that we’ve covered the key challenges that managing remote workers will bring to the table, we’ll dive into the simple solutions for each one.